-11.1.3 Direct
+11.3.3 Direct

-Direct instructions can access any of the first 256 memory addresses with two bytes.
+Direct instructions can access any of the first 256 memory locations with two bytes.
 The first byte is the opcode, and the second is the low byte of the operand address.
 In direct addressing, the CPU automatically uses \$00 as the high byte of the operand address.
-BRSET and BRCLR are three-byte instructions that use direct addressing to access the operand and relative addressing to specify a branch destination.

-11.1.4 Extended
+11.3.4 Extended

-Extended instructions use only three bytes to access any address in memory.
+Extended instructions use three bytes and can access any address in memory.
 The first byte is the opcode; the second and third bytes are the high and low bytes of the operand address.